 - What is the current position with software licensing across both companies?

-- What is the software licence shortfall value of the company being acquired?
+- What is the software licence shortfall value of the target company?

 - Has the software licence shortfall cost been factored into the sale price of the business?